 Even with Americans being vaccinated at an astonishing pace, we are not out of the woods regarding businesses reopening and people returning to offices.
 As a matter of fact, some companies are choosing to give up the brick and mortar and panoramic views from office buildings and continue working virtually as they have for over a year.

-While I am not an analyst, I think it is a fair conclusion to draw that by virtue of the Covid commercial purge, there will be less B2B print required in the world.
+While I am not an analyst, I think it is a fair conclusion to draw that by virtue of the Covid commercial purge, there will be less B2B print sales required in the world.
 It is not going to miraculously come back because you have ‘better quality, service and pricing’ than your competition.
 It is not going to miraculously come back because people delete emails and are on digital overload.

 It is not coming back because the world has drastically changed over the last year and if you are looking – or worse waiting – for your version of pre-Covid normal to return, as Douglas Adams so poignantly wrote in The Hitchhikers Guide to the Galaxy, “so long, and thanks for all the fish.”